 - anyone seeking a contemplative spiritual practice that will enrich their life

 - coaches looking for creative processes to add to their toolboxes

 - teachers and leaders who want to invite creativity and fresh energy into their classrooms or communities

-Since Mandala Discovery was first launched in September 2013, close to 1000 people have made their way through the 30 days of prompts.
+Since Mandala Discovery was first launched in September 2013, more than 1000 people have made their way through the 30 days of prompts.
 Beautiful stories have emerged about not only their own transformation, but also the way that their mandala practice is touching people around them.
 Participants have said that, in addition to their personal self-discovery work, mandala journaling prompts are being been used:

 - as an exercise in a second grade classroom,

 - in a drug and alcohol recovery program